KiranRH111/Flight-Booking-system/README.md

 ## Run commands:
 npm run start:dev

+and this application runs on port http://localhost:3001

 ## API Structure
 All API endpoints are centralized in the User Controller (`src/user/user.controller.ts`).
 The base path for all endpoints is `/user`.

+## PORT
+3001

 ## Database Setup